OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/appendix-geomapproject/geomapproject.md

 The properties described in the following sections include built-in data members and open-ended properties dictionary corresponding to `properties` data member for each object type.
+The following guidelines are used when creating the specification:

+1. Built-in properties are generally those that define the "physical" structure of the data, without which the data model would not make sense.
+In contrast, optional free-format properties provide additional granularity and flexibility in the model to support variations in map configurations and the tools that use the maps.
+The determination of whether a property is built-in or optional is subject to interpretation and opinion, but hopefully the specification is reasonable.
+2. Free-form properties are generally represented as quoted strings and must be parsed by consuming software.
+Data types other than strings, and encoded strings, may be implemented to help minimize errors and facilitate parsing.

-**It is expected that additional work on the specification is needed, for example to define the syntax for symbol color ramps.
+**It is expected that the specification will evolve, for example to define the syntax for symbol color ramps.
-These details will be addressed as quickly as possible through changes to this documentation and Python GeoProcessor code in order to converge on a workable specification.**
+These details will be addressed as quickly as possible through changes to this documentation and Python GeoProcessor code in order to converge on a workable specification.
+The goal is to arrive at a stable specification quickly and use in production software on many projects.**

 ### GeoMapProject ###